frederic-mahe/metabarcoding-course-Oslo-2019/reveal.js-3.7.0/slides.md

 Save what can be saved below a certain threshold.
 Add the weight of small OTUs to bigger ones.

+## Conclusion

+Metabarcoding's main challenge is noise.
+Bioinformatics can solve part of the problem, but robust experimental designs with replicates and controls can do wonders.

 <!-- two newlines for a new vertical slide  -->
 <!-- three newlines for a new horizontal slide  -->